 - Add the onion, sage, fennel, salt, pepper and red pepper flakes.
 Cook for 5 minutes more until the onion is softened and the meat is fully browned and cooked.

 - Add the garlic and mix in well.
 Stir in the tomato puree.
 Bring to a simmer and cook for 5 minutes.

-- In a medium saucepan, heat the chicken stock and salt and bring to a simmer.
+- In a medium saucepan, heat the chicken stock and salt (taste your stock, if it is salty, adjust the salt amount, remember you are also adding salty cheese) bring to a simmer.
 Add the yellow cornmeal while whisking until combined and there are no lumps.

 - Cook at a very low simmer for about 15 minutes whisking until smooth and thickened for 30 minutes.
 If the polenta thickens too soon, add a little more stock or water.
 Add all 3 cheeses, stir until the cheeses are melted.

 - Place some polenta in the center of a plate and top with the sausage.
 Finish with freshly chopped basil.